peecky/hangul-postposition/README.md

 	...

-	app.use(i18n.init);	// should be used bofore the router app.use(app.router);
+	app.use(i18n.init);	// should be used before the router app.use(app.router);

 locales/ko.json: